openmethane/setup-wrf/README.md

 `config/wrf/config.nci.json` will be used as the default configuration file, but this can be overriden using the `-c` command line argument.
 An example config file `config/config.docker.json` that targets running WRF using docker.
-The `config.docker.full.json` is..

 The `setup_for_wrf.py` script does the following:
 * Reads the configuration file
 * Performs substitutions of the config file.
 For example, if used, the shell environment variable `${HOME}` will be replaced by its value when interpreting the script.
 The variable `wps_dir` is defined within the config file, and if the token `${wps_dir}` appears within the configuration entries, such tokens will be replaced by the value of this variable.
 * Configure the main coordination script
 * Loop over the required WRF jobs, performing the following:
-  * Check if the WRF input files for this run are available (`wrfinput_d0?`).
+  * Check if the WRF input files for this run are available (`wrfinput_d01`).
 If not, perform the following:
     * Check that the geogrid files are available (copies should be found in the directory given by the config variable `nml_dir`).
 If not available, configure the WPS namelist and run `geogrid.exe` to produce them.
     * Check if the `met_em` files for this run are available.
 If not, perform the following:
       * Run `link_grib.csh`, configure the WPS namelist and run `ungrib.exe` for the high-resolution SST files (RTG) - this is optional